ayushghosh-123/Java-A-Z/Readme.md

 JRE and JDK are two different but related packages in the Java ecosystem.
 The main difference is that the JRE is for running Java programs, while the JDK is for developing them.
 The JDK is a superset of the JRE; it contains everything in the JRE, plus additional tools for developers.

-Java Runtime Environment (JRE)
-The JRE is what you need if you just want to run a Java application.
-It's the "engine" that enables a compiled Java program to run on your computer.

-Components: The JRE includes the Java Virtual Machine (JVM), which executes the Java bytecode, and the core class libraries, which are pre-written code for common tasks like handling strings, files, and network connections.

-Purpose: It's designed for end-users who need to use Java applications but don't need to write or compile code.

 ## Java Development Kit (JDK)